pozzo-research-group/papers/autophasemap/README.md

 In the paper, there are three case studies (two with SAXS and one with XRD).
 The data for XRD has been kindly provided to us by [Gilad Kusne](https://www.nist.gov/people/aaron-gilad-kusne).
 We have generated the expertimental data ourselves via a combination of Federal grants acknowledged in the original paper.

-We proivde python and slurm scipts used to produce the results in `/expts/` folder and the visualization scripts in `/postprocess/`.
+We proivde python and slurm scipts used to produce the results in `/expts/` folder and the visualization scripts with the converged data in `/postprocess/`.

 1. [SAXS case study of pluronics with varying temperature](postprocess/P123_Temp/)
 	- This folder contains the guidelines to access and rerproduce the plots (Figure 3, 4, 5).